sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-## Multiple Handlers With Matching Contacts
+## Single Handler

-TODO: Check with email and slack handler, contact with email and slack
+### Single Handler with Single Matching Contact

-In this configuration we see that our contact and check both have a configuration for email and slack.
+This configuration we have a single handler (email) a contact (support) configured.
+The support contact has a configuration override for email that will change the default "to" email address from "default@example.com" to "support@sensuapp.com".

 {{< highlight json >}}
 {